 Mild hearing loss

-Hearing loss sometimes occurs in FSHD, but it’s usually mild and mostly affects perception of high-pitched sounds.
-Often, it’s so minor that it isn’t noticed until careful testing is done (for example, as part of a study).
+Hearing loss sometimes occurs in FSHD, mainly in its infantile form.
+Often, it is minor and unnoticed until careful testing is done (for example, during routine school-based hearing assessments).
 In those with adult-onset FSHD, some experts have even questioned whether hearing loss is really more common than it is in adults in general.
-The reason for the hearing loss, when it occurs, isn’t clear.
+The reason for the hearing loss, when it occurs, is not clear.

 Pain and inflammation